 Winter evenings can sometimes have a bit of a chill in The Big Island, with temperatures dipping down to an average of 65°F. So a light jacket or sweater is useful.
 The rainy season is October through April, so pack your umbrella and a patient smile.
 The weather stays warm when it rains, so not many people wear rain jackets or boots.
 You’ll still see flip flops all around.

 When planning what to pack for Hawaii, choose breezy tops and casual shorts or capris.
 Swimsuits with cover-ups are perfectly fine for daytime wear beachside.

-For dinner or luaus in the evenings, wear a pretty top with capris or casual skirts will be perfect for what to wear in Hawaii.
+For dinner or luaus in the evenings, a pretty top with capris or casual skirts will be perfect for what to wear in Hawaii.
 If you’re a dress girl, go all out!
 Hawaii is the perfect destination for lovely summer dresses like these.
 Trade your basic t-shirt for a nice blouse.

 And don’t worry–if you forget to add an item to your Hawaii packing list, you can find Walmart and Costco on each of the 4 major islands to purchase anything you’re missing or if you want to stock up on essentials.